VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Preliminary

 \section{Preliminary}

-\paragraph{Offline Reinforcement Learning} We consider a Markov Decision Process (MDP) defined by $\mathcal{M}=(\mathcal{S},\mathcal{A},\mathcal{P},r,\rho,\gamma)$, where $s\in\mathcal{S}$, $a\in\mathcal{A}$, $\mathcal{P}(s'\mid s,a)$ is the transition kernel, $r(s,a)\in\mathbb{R}$ is the reward function, $\rho\in\Delta(\mathcal{S})$ is the initial-state distribution, and $\gamma\in[0,1)$ is the discount factor.
+\paragraph{Offline Reinforcement Learning.} We consider a Markov Decision Process (MDP) defined by $\mathcal{M}=(\mathcal{S},\mathcal{A},\mathcal{P},r,\rho,\gamma)$, where $s\in\mathcal{S}$, $a\in\mathcal{A}$, $\mathcal{P}(s'\mid s,a)$ is the transition kernel, $r(s,a)\in\mathbb{R}$ is the reward function, $\rho_0\in\Delta(\mathcal{S})$ is the initial-state distribution, and $\gamma\in[0,1)$ is the discount factor.
 The objective is to learn a policy $\pi$ maximizing the expected discounted return $J(\pi)=\mathbb{E}_{\pi}\!\left[\sum_{t\ge 0}\gamma^t r(s_t,a_t)\right]$.

-Value-based methods estimate the optimal action-value function $Q^\star$ as the fixed point of the Bellman optimality operator:
+Value-based methods estimate the optimal action-value function $Q^\star$ as the fixed point of the Bellman optimality operator~\cite{fujimoto2019off,levine2020offline}:

-In offline RL, the agent learns from a fixed dataset $\mathcal{D}$ collected by a behavior policy $\pi_\beta$, without additional environment interaction.
-A key challenge is extrapolation error: the maximization over $a'$ may select actions outside the data support, leading to overestimation and instability.
+In offline RL, the agent learns from a fixed dataset $\mathcal{D}$ collected by a behavior policy $\pi_\beta$, without additional environment interaction~\cite{bacchiocchi2024online}.
+A key challenge is extrapolation error~\cite{zhang2023adaptive}: the maximization over $a'$ may select actions outside the data support, leading to overestimation and instability.
 Many offline RL methods ~\cite{shin2023guide} mitigate this via conservative regularization~\cite{kumar2020conservative}, which discourages high values on out-of-distribution actions.

-\paragraph{Action Chunking in VLAs} Modern VLAs condition on multimodal inputs, which we denote by the state $s_t=(I_t,L_t,p_t)$, comprising visual tokens $I_t$, language instruction $L_t$, and robot proprioception $p_t$~\cite{zitkovich2023rt,brohan2022rt}.
+\paragraph{Action Chunking in VLAs.} Modern VLAs condition on multimodal inputs, which we denote by the state $s_t=(I_t,L_t,p_t)$, comprising visual tokens $I_t$, language instruction $L_t$, and robot proprioception $p_t$~\cite{zitkovich2023rt}.
 With a slight abuse of notation, we treat this policy input as the MDP state.
 Instead of per-step control, these models often output a temporally extended \emph{action chunk} with horizon $h$:

-\paragraph{Few-shot VLA adaptation objective.} Given a few-shot expert dataset $\mathcal{D}=\{\tau_i\}_{i=1}^{K}$, we first obtain a task-aligned base chunk policy $\pi_\mu(\mathrm{A}\mid s)$ (e.g., via SFT on $\mathcal D$).
-In few-shot regimes, such SFT is typically semantically correct but geometrically imprecise: it captures the demonstrated mode yet struggles to resolve fine-grained geometric ambiguities.
-We therefore treat $\pi_\mu$ as a high-recall proposal distribution and assume it retains non-trivial \emph{local recall} around each demonstrated chunk,
+\paragraph{Few-shot VLA Adaptation Objective.} Given a few-shot expert dataset $\mathcal{D}=\{\tau_i\}_{i=1}^{K}$, we first obtain a task-aligned base chunk policy $\pi_\mu(\mathrm{A}\mid s)$, for example via SFT on $\mathcal D$.
+In this regime, SFT can capture task semantics yet may struggle to resolve fine-grained geometric ambiguities.
+We therefore treat $\pi_\mu$ as a high-recall proposal distribution and assume non-trivial local support around each demonstrated chunk:

 for some $\varepsilon>0$ and $p_0>0$.
 Intuitively, $p_0$ ensures the proposal covers valid near-miss candidates.
 Our goal is to improve upon $\pi_\mu$ by learning an offline-adapted chunk policy within a proposal-constrained class $\Pi_\mu$: